3 Options for Healing: Evidence-Informed Exploration of Specific Modalities

 (Consumers; open access)

-NatMed Pro (therapeuticresearch.com) Note Patient Handouts
+NatMed Pro (therapeuticresearch.com) Professional Monographs & Patient Handouts

-(Professionals; by individual or institutional subscription)
+(Professional; by individual or institutional subscription)

 Both the NCCIH and Therapeutic Research Centre data bases allow users to search specific healing modalities.
 Following are some commonly used modalities in Canada that may be helpful to begin with: